Image

 The Department of Philosophy is now offering an Ethics of AI program that can be taken fully online.
-A credit-bearing certificate in the Ethics of AI can be earned by completing three credit-bearing courses, available to currently enrolled students, or to qualified applicants.
-A non-credit version of the certificate is also available to the general public through self-paced online non-credit courses on Coursera and Canvas Catalog.
+A credit-bearing certificate in the Ethics of AI can be earned by completing three credit-bearing courses, available to currently enrolled undergraduate students, or to qualified applicants.
 These certificates are also available as digital credentials that can be included in LinkedIn and other social media profiles.

 Employers are actively seeking employees who have experience grappling with the risks and ethical questions of artificial intelligence.
-The Ethics of AI Certificate will teach students the core skills and knowledge they need to understand how to mitigate the risks of artificial intelligence.
+The Ethics of AI Certificate will teach students the core skills and knowledge they need to understand how to mitigate the risks of artificial intelligence while harnessing its benefits.

 Credit-Bearing Certificate in the Ethics of AI